matthewleach/enki-web/web/best-practices/conditional-comments-ie9.md

 ---
 ## Content

 Internet Explorer (IE) is a web browser specifically for Windows.
-Older versions of IE often run into certain technical issues when displaying current web pagesand end up displaying the pages differently compared to all other popular web browsers todays.
+Older versions of IE often run into certain technical issues when displaying current web pages and end up displaying the pages differently compared to all other popular web browsers today.
 When web developers are creating web pages for these older versions of IE, there is a unique way of providing (and hiding) code from these specific browsers - and that is with conditional comments.

 Conditional comments are conditional statements used only by Internet Explorer versions 5 through 9.
 Since these versions of IE are the only ones that support this code, it is easy to use this technique to target them with special needs as all other browsers will view this code as comments and completely ignore it.